How to Hang Curtains Without Drilling

 If the wall is dirty, it will need to be cleaned for the adhesive to stick properly.
 Pour one teaspoon of all-purpose cleaner per quart of warm water into a clean bucket.
 Use with a sponge.
 Rinse with clean water.
 Let the surface thoroughly dry.

-Mark the Bracket Locations
+Mark the Hook Locations

-Stick the Brackets Into Place
+Stick the Hooks Into Place

 Remove the protective backing from one of the hooks.
 Line up the hook with the pencil mark and press it firmly into place.
 Follow by doing the same on the other side of the window.